 How did we do it?
-How to pay off debt?
+How did we pay off debt so much debt?

-Debt consolidation is not always a bad idea and in some cases could be very useful.
+Debt consolidation is not always a bad idea and could be useful.

-Most of our debt was on seven different credit cards and two of them from MBNA (ie BoA) had increased their interest substantially for no reason.
-Taking into account this and that managing so many cards may be a logistics nightmare and very time consuming we approached our bank for a consolidation loan.
+Our debt was on seven different credit cards and two of them from MBNA (ie BoA) had jacked up their interest.
+Considering the interest and the logistic nightmare of managing so many cards we approached our bank for a consolidation loan.

-We had been with our bank for decades and are very good customers; after all, during the first year of debt repayment, we single-handedly kept one junior employee in a job.
+We had been with our bank for decades and are excellent customers.
+During the first year of debt repayment, we single-handedly kept one junior employee in a job from the interest alone.

 Ten years!
 Talking ultra-marathons; though at the time it felt to me more like a prison sentence.

-Most people go through their lives not understanding what money is and how it works.
+Most people go through life not understanding what money is and how it works.
 Some don’t even mind.

 We found that our lives were substantially over-insured with the wrong insurance, our house insurance cost twice what it should, car insurance could be trimmed and we checked all our utility bills.
-Most recently we realised that we had forgotten to check the water costs and found that by moving to a water meter, our water bill more than halved.
+Most recently we more than halved our water bill by moving to a water meter.

-We did it as a combination of rationalising our spending and increasing our income.
-For years, I lived under the impression that what we bring in regularly every month is not enough for us to live on (my salary and some passive income) – that we can’t survive without John’s consultancy pay.
-Since it was the failings of the consultancy that got us in trouble, to begin with, I thought that we simply cannot make it.
+For years, I mistakenly believed that what we bring in every month – my salary – is not enough for us to live on and we could not survive without John’s consultancy pay.
+Since it was the consultancy failure that got us in trouble I thought that we cannot make it.